AMDmi3/opening_hours.js/README.md

 *   `var oh = new opening_hours('We 12:00-14:00', nominatim_object, mode);`

-    *   value (mandadory, type: string): Constructs opening_hours object, given the opening_hours tag value.
+    *   value (mandatory, type: string): Constructs opening_hours object, given the opening_hours tag value.

         Throws an error string if the expression is malformed or unsupported.